purpleidea/flabbergast/flabbergast-manual.md

 Here, in `b.c`, lookup will start in the current frame, which does not contain `a`, so lookup will continue to the containing frame, which does have `a`.
 For `x`, it will look for a frame `b` which contains an attribute `c`.

-A period-separated list of identifiers can also be appened to any expression, in which case it will do exact matching starting from the expression supplied; this is called a direct lookup.
+A period-separated list of identifiers can also be appended to any expression, in which case it will do exact matching starting from the expression supplied; this is called a direct lookup.
 The keyword `This` gives access to the frame where the expression is being evaluated, effectively forcing direct lookup.
 Using parentheses or the result of an expression will also result in direct lookup.

      x : 1
      a : {